Skip to content

 • USDA commodity foods recipes and other links

-NCFB Staff - Who to Contact?
-Expand
+NCFB Staff - Who to Contact Expand

-Kristin Osowski - Agency Relations Coordinator
+Kristin Osowski - Agency Relations & Community Engagement Director

 kosowski@northcountryfoodbank.org